 - OneDrive authenticates off of your GSB credentials, so you will need to log in with the same username and password that you do for online email.
 Once in the portal, click the Office 365 icon in the top left hand corner (looks like nine stacked dots), and select the OneDrive icon.

 Also, you can download a desktop application that will allow you to do automatic syncing of the contents of your OneDrive.
-Watch a video with more info about the app.

 Other CBS File Storage Options

 CBS’ OneDrive offers faculty and staff an additional tool for file storage and sharing of files.
 The existing personal and shared w: drive(aka space) storage has historically serviced as the single or primary collaborative storage for most departments.
 The individual w: drive storage is used to store data or information that is not essentially needed by others in a group, while the shared w: drive files serve as a repository for all departmental information that is accessible to all for historical purposes as well as in the event a colleague separates from the School.
 For now, the individual and shared drives will continue to serve this purpose.
 OneDrive and Dropbox for Business (additional yearly cost) are supplemental storage options.
 When storing data or information on these supplemental tools, we encourage you to speak to your manager and departmental teams to ensure it’s appropriate and follows the information storage policies followed by your teams.